Pure Competition: Long-Run Equilibrium

 A firm maximizes profit when it's marginal revenue (MR) equals its marginal cost (MC) equals the average total cost (ATC).
 For a competitive firm, MR equals the market price.
 When market demand increases, prices rise, causing the MR to exceed ATC, allowing the firm to earn an economic profit proportional to the increased demand.

-For the industry, if the market demand increases from D1 to D2, then firms within the industry will be able to make economic profits.
+For the industry, if market demand increases from D1 to D2, then firms within the industry can make economic profits.
 Other firms will enter the industry, increasing supply from S1 to S2, causing lower prices until the economic profits are again reduced to 0.

 2 diagrams showing the effect of a decline in market demand for both the individual firm and for the industry as a whole, with the consequence of market supply declining and market prices moving back up to their former equilibrium.